luizpvas/explicit/README.md

 Request::Endpoint

 `schema-api` is a documentation and validation library for JSON APIs.
-It allows you to document, test and validate request formats and response formats.
+It allows you to document, test and validate request and response formats.
+Documentation becomes 10x more valuable when it is not just words, but instead enforced during runtime and checked in tests.

 1. [Installation](#installation)
 2. [Defining schemas](#defining-schemas)